+A. Circumstance.

-- A. Circumstance. - 1.
-Mandatory.
+- 1. Mandatory.
 Representation shall be provided for any financially eligible person who: - a. is charged with a felony or with a Class A Misdemeanor; - b. is a juvenile alleged to have committed an act of juvenile delinquency as defined in 18 U.S.C. §5031; - c. is charged with a violation of probation, or faces a change of a term or condition of probation (unless the modification sought is favorable to the probationer and the government has not objected to the proposed change); - d. is under arrest, when such representation is required by law; - e. is entitled to appointment of counsel in parole proceedings; - f. is charged with a violation of supervised release or faces modification, reduction, or enlargement of a condition, or extension or revocation of a term of supervised release; - g. is subject to a mental condition hearing under 18 U.S.C.
 Chapter 313. - h. is in custody as a material witness; - i. is seeking to set aside or vacate a death sentence under 28 U.S.C. § 2254 or § 2255; - j. is entitled to appointment of counsel in verification of consent proceedings pursuant to a transfer of an offender to or from the United States for the execution of a penal sentence under 18 U.S.C. § 4109; - k. is entitled to appointment of counsel under the Sixth Amendment to the Constitution; or - 1. faces loss of liberty in a case and federal law requires the appointment of counsel. - 2.
 Discretionary.
 When a district or magistrate judge determines that the interests of justice so require, representation may be provided for any financially eligible person who:

 - a. is charged with a petty offense (Class B or C misdemeanor, or an infraction) for which a sentence to confinement is authorized; - b. is seeking relief, other than to set aside or vacate a death sentence under 28 U.S.C. §§ 2254 or 2255; - c. is charged with civil or criminal contempt who faces loss of liberty; - d. has been called as a witness before a grand jury, a court, the Congress, or a federal agency or commission which has the power to compel testimony, and there is reason to believe, either prior to or during testimony, that the witness could be subject to a criminal prosecution, a civil or criminal contempt proceeding, or face loss of liberty; - e. is proposed by the United States attorney for processing under a pretrial diversion program; - f. is held for international extradition under 18 U.S.C.
-Chapter 209.

-Representation may also be furnished for financially eligible persons in ancillary matters appropriate to the proceedings pursuant to subsection (C) of the CJA.

-B. When Counsel Shall be Provided
+Chapter 209. - g. has standing to contest the forfeiture of property in a judicial civil forfeiture proceeding under a civil forfeiture statute and who has been represented by counsel appointed under section 3006A of Title 18, United States Code in connection with a related criminal case. - B. Ancillary Matters.
+Representation may also be furnished for financially eligible persons in ancillary matters appropriate to the proceedings pursuant to subsection (C) of the CJA. - C. When Counsel Shall be Provided.
 Counsel shall be provided to eligible persons as soon as feasible after they are taken into custody, when they appear before a district or magistrate judge, when they are formally charged or notified of charges if formal charges are sealed, or when a district or magistrate judge otherwise considers appointment of counsel appropriate under the CJA, whichever occurs earliest.
 Counsel also shall be provided to persons who initially are financially able to retain private counsel but who, as proceedings against them progress, are determined by a district or magistrate judge to meet the CJA eligibility requirements.

-C. Number and Qualifications of Counsel
+D. Number and Qualifications of Counsel.